1969 Ryder Cup: Teams

+Six places in the team were allocated to the leaders of a points list after the 1969 Open Championship.
+An Order of Merit style system was used, with points earned over the previous 12 months, the best 7 performances to count.
+The leading six were O'Connor, Huggett, Butler, Townsend, Coles and Barnes.
+The remaining six places were chosen by the committee the following week.

 This was the first Ryder Cup for Nicklaus, age 29.
 Despite having won his seventh major title as a professional in 1967, eligibility rules set by the PGA prevented him from competing in previous editions.
 He competed as a player through 1981, missing only the 1979 edition, and was the non-playing captain of the U.S. team in 1983 and 1987.